What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 For instance, if you’re trying to sell a car, you need to create content that goes beyond telling buyers why they need a car.
 Yes, people need cars–they already know that.

 What people need to learn about is not that they need a car, but why they need your car.
 And that’s where a relevant content marketing strategy comes in.
-Targeted content should speak to the lead where they are in life, right now, sympathetically, with an answer in hand–and that answer is you.
+Targeted content should speak to the lead where they are in life, sympathetically, with an answer in hand–and that answer is you.

 It’s not enough to have one type of targeted content, either.
 You need to target different buyer personas, stages of the buyer journey, price points, product interest areas and so forth.
 The more you bucket, the more targeted you become and the more sales you make.